 Toilets are accountable for nearly 30 percent of the entire water usage in each and every home.
 However, if your toilet has a leak that number could skyrocket to 40% or even 50% depending on the severity of the leak.
 Every minute a leaky toilet is left to its own devices, perfectly good water is trickling away never to be seen again.
-Some plumbers in Toronto even suggest that 90% of leaky toilets are left for over 4 months before toilet leaks are detected.
+As a professional Toronto plumber we’ve had a lot of experience with water leaks and can at least 90% of leaky toilets are left for over 4 months before toilet leaks are detected.

 What Are The Main Causes Of A Toilet Leak?

 A leaking toilet is typically due to an ineffective flush valve system in addition to fill valve problems.
-These are the two most common that problem will result in the need for plumbing repairs in Toronto.
+Sometimes it takes a bit of time for homeowners to discover these sort of leaks.
+These are the two most common that problem will result in the need for plumbing repairs in the Toronto region.

 The most often discovered culprit of a toilet leak is due to an ineffective flush valve system.
 If you take a close look at the bottom of a toilet tank, you will see what is referred to as a flapper (or flush valve ball).
 The flapper (or ball) is meant to form a completely watertight seal, preventing water from entering the bowl until the handle is pulled.
 However, after an indeterminate amount of time this all-too-important piece of the toilet deteriorates due to continual wear and tear (or sometimes simply age).
 When this deterioration occurs, it allows for water to slowly leak from the tank into the bowl.
 This leak is quite common, and it can be subtle enough that no one notices it for a very long time.
 In addition, this type of leak is very quiet so there is no real way to tell without a proper inspection.